 The mission of the Department of Communication is to provide academically based communication courses aligned to William Paterson University's central mission of preparing students for "careers, advanced studies, and productive citizenship in an increasingly global economy and technological world."
-The bachelor of arts (B.A.) in communication offers an integrated introduction to the communication arts and technologies through a humanizing course of study in concert with introductory and advanced production-oriented classes.
+Through our B.A. in Communication, the department offers an integrated introduction to the communication arts and technologies, including filem, video, audio and theatre, through a humanizing course of study in concert with introductory and advanced production-oriented classes.

 The BA in communication describes, at its most general level, the creation, transmission, and evaluation of messages at all levels, for commercial or noncommercial purposes, and prepares individuals to apply the principles of communication to work in varied media.
 This includes instruction in modes and behavioral aspects of human communication, the formal means by which society organizes communication, and the role of communication in culture.

 Concentration Programs within the Major

 The BA in Communication encompasses an integrated curricular structure leading to a single degree.
 As of fall 2008, students may choose from the following concentrations within the major.

 Communication Studies provides students the opportunity to study interpersonal communication from behavioral, humanistic, and scientific perspectives.
 This includes instruction in the theory and history of communication, the development and application of intercultural and international communication practices, as well as relational, team, and leadership communication competencies in business, education, and social settings.
 A concentration in

 communication Studies provides a number of career opportunities.
 We help students develop the ability to speak and write clearly and effectively, do research and understand more about the world around them, be critical consumers of information,m and be critical thinkers.
 These skills provide the basis for success in many paths following graduation, including business, educational fields, and international relations and negotiations.
 Communication Studies also serves as an effective means of preparing for a career in law or for advanced graduate study.